Michael R. Collings

-Michael Robert Collings (born October 29, 1947) is an American author, poet, literary critic, and bibliographer, and a former professor of creative writing and literature at Pepperdine University.
+Michael Robert Collings (born October 29, 1947) is an American writer, poet, literary critic, and bibliographer, and a former professor of creative writing and literature at Pepperdine University.
 He was Poet in Residence at Pepperdine's Seaver College from 1997 to 2000.

 Collings has had multiple collections of his poetry published on subjects such as Latter Day Saint theology, Joseph Smith, Christmas, science fiction, and horror.
 He is known for his literary critiques and bibliographies of the works of Orson Scott Card and Stephen King, though he has also published critiques and bibliographies of the works of Peter Straub, Dean Koontz, C. S. Lewis, Brian W. Aldiss, and Piers Anthony.
 His In the Image of God: Theme, Characterization and Landscape in the Fiction of Orson Scott Card was the first book-length academic look at Card's works.

 Biography

 Michael Robert Collings was born in Rupert, Idaho.
 He graduated from Bakersfield College in 1967 with an Associate's degree, then graduated with a Bachelor's degree in English from Whittier College two years later.
 After graduating with a Master's degree in English from the University of California, Riverside in 1973, Collings received his Ph.D. in English literature from UCR in 1977, specializing in Milton and The Renaissance.

 Before he began teaching creative writing and literature at Pepperdine University, Collings taught at UCR, San Bernardino Valley Community College, and UCLA.
 He taught at Pepperdine from 1979 until 2010, when he retired.
 He now lives in Idaho with his wife, Judi.
 His son, Michaelbrent Collings, is a fantasy and horror writer.

 Collings was introduced to Stephen King's work by a student, David A. Engebretson, in 1983, and published his first book on him, The Many Facets of Stephen King, in 1985; reading King led to his also studying and publishing on Koontz and Robert McCammon.

 The World Horror Convention awarded him their Grand Master Award in 2016.